serikatnewbie/serikatnewbie.github.io/data/blog/htb-cyberapocalypse-2024/forensics.md

 print(decrypt(cipher_text))
 ```

-> 2nd flag part: \_h45_b33n_r357
+2nd flag part: \_h45_b33n_r357
-> 1st flag part: HTB\{c0mmun1c4710n5
+1st flag part: HTB\{c0mmun1c4710n5

 Flag: `HTB{c0mmun1c4710n5_h45_b33n_r3570r3d_1n_7h3_h34dqu4r73r5}`

 # 6. Phreaky _(medium)_

-> we are given phreaky.pcap, again, analyze the network traffic
+We are given phreaky.pcap, again, analyze the network traffic
-> when analyzing the traffic, i notice that the packet shows us that the computer is trying to download something from ubuntu server
+when analyzing the traffic, i notice that the packet shows us that the computer is trying to download something from ubuntu server

 ![image](https://hackmd.io/_uploads/Hy4gGc0pp.png)

-> but because i cant found out how to extract the downloaded file, i switch to another software (NetworkMiner)
+But because i cant found out how to extract the downloaded file, i switch to another software (NetworkMiner)

 ![image](https://hackmd.io/_uploads/SJLHMqAa6.png)

-> voila! got this many files.
+Voila! got this many files.

 ![image](https://hackmd.io/_uploads/ryXOzqRap.png)

-> notices it that the files is part files with different password and i try to extract it. when extracting the files, i try to open the part file and realize that the file contains PDF header
+Notices it that the files is part files with different password and i try to extract it. when extracting the files, i try to open the part file and realize that the file contains PDF header

 ![image](https://hackmd.io/_uploads/Bk8RJy1C6.png)

-> so i try to append it as pdf using this script:
+So i try to append it as pdf using this script:

 ```python
 def unify_part_files(part_files, output_file):